Code-Institute-Submissions/SilviaSaverino-ArcadeGames_NOvResub/README.md

 #   Credits
 ##  Code
 The content for this website was created by the owner to practice the Javascript module of CodeInstitute course.
-No game rules on this website are the fruit of the owner's imagination.
+No game rules on this website are fruit of the owner's imagination.
 Classic versions had been around for a long time.

 ##  Acknowledgements
 I would like to acknowledge the youtuber that took her time to post some tutorials online.